-The responsibility for the management and control of GOVT property has been assigned to the Office of the Corporate Controller (CCO), Property Inventory Department (hereinafter referred to as Property Inventory).
+The responsibility for the management and control of GOVT property has been assigned to the Office of Finance, Property Inventory Department (hereinafter referred to as Property Inventory).
 Each Principal Investigator has the ultimate role in properly utilizing and safeguarding all GP on each of their respected Grants/Contracts.
 Property Inventory uses the asset module in the System for Integrated Management, Budget, and Accounting (SIMBA) for recording government assets from acquisition to disposition.

 Property is accountable to designated departments, each of which is responsible for the day to day management, use, care, record-keeping, and disposal of those assets.
 Shared equipment is accountable to a primary department for purposes of record-keeping.

-Note: The Applied Research Lab (ARL) has a property office the supports the CCO and submits property reports directly to Classified Sponsors.
+Note: The Applied Research Lab (ARL) has a property office the supports the Office of Finance and submits property reports directly to Classified Sponsors.

 The University receives GOVT equipment through two methods: